colinbrineman/pewlett-hackard-analysis/README.md

 |Staff|44.9%|46.7%|
 |Technique Leader|5.0%|5.0%|

-The percentages for engineers, staff employees, and technique leaders are remarkably similar for retiring employees vs. eligible mentors.
+The percentages of engineers, staff employees, & technique leaders are remarkably similar among retiring employees vs. eligible mentors.
 Provided that the company can identify a greater number of mentorship-eligible employees, then, they are at least not at risk of failing to fill a disproportionate number of titles by category.

 3. **There are an insufficient number of mentors with senior-level titles.**